Image size 1600x900. Swimmer cruising steady endurance laps in a lap pool.

 Get endurance-building workouts

-Sign up for Pocket Swimmer to get steady aerobic sessions and progressions you can repeat.
+Sign up for Pocket Swimmer for more beginner endurance swim workouts, aerobic pacing progressions, and simple plans that build continuous swimming confidence.
 You will also get early access to the app.

 This workout is for informational purposes only and is not medical advice.